stephencelis/swift-evolution/proposals/0000-automatically-derive-properties-for-enum-cases.md

 ## Introduction

-I propose that Swift should automatically derive properties for enum cases.
-It's common to manually define properties for the sake of ergonomics: _e.g._, preferring expressions to `case let` statements.
-The compiler should generate this code for us.
-Adding these properties universally will unlock the ability to traverse into deeply nested structures using optional chaining, as well as begin to give enums more equal footing to structs in the key path world.
+Swift should automatically derive properties for enum cases in order to solve two problems:

+1. Enums with associated values have been a serious ergonomics issue since Swift's inception.
+Developers regularly write verbose boilerplate because of this.

+2. Key paths are a powerful new Swift feature built around properties.
+Properties are struct-biased, so enums are left behind.

+By making the compiler responsible for building enum properties, we unburden developers from the time-consuming task of maintaining and writing partial boilerplate, and we set the stage for enums to benefit from compiler-generated key path code.

 Swift-evolution thread: [Automatically derive properties for enum cases](https://forums.swift.org/t/automatically-derive-properties-for-enum-cases/10843/16)

 ## Motivation

 When enums have cases with associated values, they become more difficult to work with.
-Extracting values requires case analysis, which means a `switch`, `if`, or `guard` block.
+Extracting values requires case analysis, which means a `switch`, `if`, or `guard` statement and block.

 ``` swift
 if case let .value(value) = result {